stefan-hoeck/idris2-pack/README.md

 In order to speed things up a bit, you can try and use your existing Idris2 installation to build the package collection's version of the Idris2 compiler.
-In order to do so, remove the `--bootstrap` command line option from the last command.
+In order to do so, remove the `--bootstrap` command-line option from the last command.
 For example (if the name of your *chez scheme* executable is `chez`):

 ```sh